 “It’s said that you are what you eat,” says sexologist Jill McDevitt, PhD.
 “And it’s true that what you eat can and does impact how your vagina smells to a certain extent.”

 But that doesn’t mean there’s a Vagina Scent Diet.
 “What we eat affects pretty much everything, so it’s fair to think that a whole-food, plant-based diet (which is best for the rest of our body) is also good for the vagina and its scent,” says Dr. Gersh.
-But, just to be clear, this is strictly a hypothesis—as is that pointer you may have heard about eating pineapple being an effective strategy for making the vagina smell and taste sweeter.
+But, just to be clear, this is strictly a hypothesis—as is that adage you may have heard about eating pineapple being an effective strategy for making a pineapple vagina taste—meaning you're making your vagina smell and taste sweeter.
 “There is nothing magical about pineapple," Dr. Gersh says.
 "But eating more fruits and vegetables is never a bad thing.”

 7. Yeast infections may cause your vagina to smell more, well, yeasty